Raevukutsu/SentimentAnalysis/README.md

 The mountainous curves of sentiments portray the unrelenting cliffs that many fictional characters had to endure, some hang on still.

-The scipt was written by me, Roland Rae, for my BA thesis.
+The scipt was written by Roland Rae.
 Additional credit goes to my supervisors Jane Klavan and Artjoms Šela.
 Thank you for all the help.
 This was a huge project for.